mphannah/06-Juicy-Breakout/README.md

 - Squeezed and stretched paddle
 - Wobbled the ball when it collides with something
 - Animated the color of the ball when it collides a tile
+- Made blocks fall off screen after they are hit
+- Rotated blocks after they are hit